Stable fixed points of combinatorial threshold-linear networks: Preliminaries

 In particular, the total number of fixed points $|\FP(W)|$ is always odd. \end{theorem}

-As an immediate consequence of Theorem~\ref{thm:parity}, we see that a CTLN has at most $2^{n-1}$ stable fixed points, which all have index $+1$, since the maximum total number of fixed points of a CTLN is $2^n-1$, the number of choices for a nonempty support $\sigma$.
+As an immediate consequence of Theorem~\ref{thm:parity}, we see that a CTLN has at most $2^{n-1}$ stable fixed points, since these all have index $+1$ and the maximum size of $\FP(W)$ is $2^n-1$, the number of choices for a nonempty support $\sigma$.

 Beyond this general upper bound, Theorem~\ref{thm:parity} can be used to explicitly rule out graphs as stable motifs whenever we know which proper subgraphs are permitted motifs that survive to yield fixed points of the full graph.
 Specifically, if we know that there are an odd number of proper subgraphs of a graph $G$ that survive as fixed points, then by Theorem~\ref{thm:parity}, $G$ cannot have a full-support fixed point and thus $G$ is not a permitted motif.
 If we additionally know the index of all the subgraphs of a graph $G$ that survive as fixed points, the following conclusions can immediately be drawn from the sum of these indices: